Brikaa/faster-blackboard/README.md

 # Faster BlackBoard

-A chrome extension that skips the intermediate page that BlackBoard shows when opening PDFs
+A chrome extension that skips the intermediate page that BlackBoard shows when opening PDFs from the course content.

 ### Before
 ![Before](images/example-before.png)